Wenlinhan/wenlinhan.github.io/_pages/about.md

 She has served as an editor, PC member or reviewer for various international conferences and journals including IEEE Tran. on Information Forensics & Security, IEEE INFOCOM, Information Science, etc.

 She was rewarded as Outstanding Reviewer by International Journal of Electrical Power & Energy Systems, which is a journal ranked #4 in Power Engineering by Google Scholar.

+She is a voting member of IEEE Blockchain Standard.

+She is a receipient of Unity & Meta Grant Award.

 Research Interests
 ======